 Irish Cream Cold Brew (Starbucks Dupe)

 - In a sauce pan on medium heat, pour in the water and bring it to a rolling boil.
 Add the sugar and stir until it's fully dissolved.
 Remove the simple syrup from heat and add the vanilla extract, almond extract, and cocoa powder.
 Whisk everything together to ensure there are no clumps of cocoa powder.

 - Set aside the Irish Cream Syrup cool.
 Once it has cooled, transfer the syrup to a clean, sanitized syrup dispenser.

-- Make the vanilla sweet cream cold foam by combining heavy cream, 2% milk, and vanilla syrup (see recipe).
-Froth the sweet cream cold foam until it's thick and fluffy.
+- Make the vanilla sweet cream cold foam by combining heavy cream, 2% milk, vanilla syrup (see recipe), and a pump of the Irish Cream Syrup.
+Froth the Irish Cream Cold Foam until it's thick and fluffy.

 - Sift the cocoa powder to garnish the cold foam and enjoy immediately.

 - Substitute cocoa powder with chocolate syrup for the Irish Cream Syrup

 - Use pre-made bottled Irish Cream Syrup instead of making your own for a quick fix!